akka/akka-management/docs/src/main/paradox/discovery/kubernetes.md

     # %s will be replaced with the configured effective name, which defaults to
     # the actor system name
     pod-label-selector = "app=%s"

-    # This name must match the ports name in the deployment resource YAML.
-    pod-port-name = "management"
   }
 }
 ```